Fej\'er* monotonicity in optimization algorithms: Introduction

 Weaker notions of Fejér monotonicity have been considered in the literature.
 For instance, the concept of \emph{quasi-Fejér monotonicity}, first presented in \cite{Ermolev:1969} and further elaborated in several works such as \cite{Iusem:1994,Combettes:2001a}.

 In this work, we explore a slightly different notion, called \emph{Fejér* monotonicity}.
-It was first introduced in\cite{Behling:2024c} as a key ingredient to show that the Circumcentered-Reflection Method (CRM)~\cite{Behling:2024b}, proposed by these authors, solves the Convex Feasibility Problem (CFP).
+It was first introduced in~\cite{Behling:2024c} as a key ingredient to show that the Circumcentered-Reflection Method (CRM)~\cite{Behling:2024b}, proposed by the authors of~\cite{Behling:2024c}, solves the Convex Feasibility Problem (CFP).
 The main difference with the usual Fejér monotonicity notion relies on the fact that now the {nonincreasing} distance property holds for the tail of the sequence, starting at some index which depends on the considered point $x\in M$.

+In this work we further explore this novel concept.
+Indeed, the main contributions of this paper are twofold: (i) We present a detailed discussion on the properties of Fejér* monotonicity, including the ones that can be used as a tool to analyze convergence of sequences generated by optimization algorithms as well as the relationship of Fejér* with other weaker notions of Fejér monotonicity; (ii) We provide an illustrative example that highlights the differences between Fejér* and quasi-Fejér monotonicity.
+This example is key to clarify the connections and differences of these concepts.

 This paper is organized as follows.
 We start in \Cref{sec:fejer*optimization} with a brief discussion on the role of Fejér monotonicity in optimization algorithms.
-In \Cref{sec:fejer*} we present some basic properties of Fejér* monotonicity, and we make a discussion, upon an illustrative example on properties of Fejér* monotonicity.
+In \Cref{sec:fejer*} we present some basic properties of Fejér* monotonicity, and we discuss, upon illustrative examples, some properties of Fejér* monotone sequences.
 In \Cref{sec:fejer-quasi-fejer} we compare Fejér* sequences and quasi-Fejér sequences.
 Finally, in \Cref{sec:conlcuding} we present some concluding remarks.